yk11-pro/iiec/README.md

 # Modules used
 - os                  //To run different programs
-- pyttsx3             //To convert text to audio
+- pyttsx3             //To convert text to the audio

 # Configuring Software
    But Obviously, system should have command prompt/anaconda installed in